laplcebeltrami/hodge/README.md

 Darkurah, S., Anand, D.V., Chen, Z., Chung, M.K., 2022 [odelling cycles in brain networks with the hodge Laplacian](https://github.com/laplcebeltrami/hodge/blob/main/dakurah.2022.MICCAI.pdf), MICCAI, LNCS 13431:326-355, which received travel awared as one of the best papers in the conference.

-The script [SIMULATION_Dakurah.2022.MICCAI.m](https://github.com/laplcebeltrami/hodge/blob/main/SIMULATION_Dakurah.2022.MICCAI.m) reproduces the simulation study done in the ICCAI paper.
+The script [SIMULATION_Dakurah.2022.MICCAI.m](https://github.com/laplcebeltrami/hodge/blob/main/SIMULATION_Dakurah.2022.MICCAI.m) reproduces the simulation study done in the MICCAI paper.